-62See, e.g., Micheline Maynard, "New Scrutiny for Airline Bailout Plan Three Years After Sept.
+See, e.g., Micheline Maynard, "New Scrutiny for Airline Bailout Plan Three Years After Sept.
 11," The New York Times, Sept.
 15, 2004 ("In the end, the loan guarantees did little to help the biggest airlines recover, either because they did not seek them, their bids were turned down, or they were unable to use the aid to their advantage.").

-bailout illustrates that the overarching goals of any government relief program must be consistent with its administration.
+any government relief program must be consistent with its administration.
 If the goal of a particular bailout is to provide broad-based relief to the airline industry, the application process should not be so rigid as to effectively exclude all but a handful of smaller businesses from participation.

-The 2020 airline bailout was introduced in CARES Act section 3102, which authorizes the Treasury secretary to make or guarantee loans to eligible businesses in an amount not to exceed \$25 billion for passenger air carriers, \$4 billion for cargo air carriers, and \$17 billion for businesses "critical to maintaining national security."63 CARES Act section 3102 also authorizes the use of up to \$454 billion (plus any amounts not used for loans to the specific businesses described earlier) for programs established by the board of governors of the Federal Reserve System "for the purpose of providing liquidity to the financial system that supports lending to eligible businesses, States, or municipalities."64 Eligible businesses include air carriers or any U.S. business that has incurred losses as a direct result of COVID-19 that has "not otherwise applied for or received economic relief in the form of loans or loan guarantees" provided under any other provision of the CARES Act.
-65

-Although the 2020 airline bailout is ostensibly structured as a loan program under the CARES Act, 70 percent of the amounts paid to airlines that meet specified conditions is in the form of a grant that need not be repaid, and the remaining 30 percent is in the form of low-interest loans.
-The conditions that Treasury requires for grant eligibility include limits on some types of executive compensation, and special qualification and certification requirements for businesses, states, and municipalities participating in the \$454 billion liquidity lending program.
-Based on Treasury's announcement regarding the closing of loans to seven major airlines, It appears likely that the 2020 airline bailout package will have a greater overall impact on the airline industry than the 2001 package.
+The 2020 airline bailout was introduced in CARES Act section 3102, which authorizes the Treasury secretary to make or guarantee loans to eligible businesses in an amount not to exceed \$25 billion for passenger air carriers, \$4 billion for cargo air carriers, and \$17 billion for businesses "critical to maintaining national security."
+CARES Act section 3102 also authorizes the use of up to \$454 billion (plus any amounts not used for loans to the specific businesses described earlier) for programs established by the board of governors of the Federal Reserve System "for the purpose of providing liquidity to the financial system that supports lending to eligible businesses, States, or municipalities."64 Eligible businesses include air carriers or any U.S. business that has incurred losses as a direct result of COVID-19 that has "not otherwise applied for or received economic relief in the form of loans or loan guarantees" provided under any other provision of the CARES Act.
+65 eligibility include limits on some types of executive compensation, and special qualification and certification requirements for businesses, states, and municipalities participating in the \$454 billion liquidity lending program.
+67 Based on Treasury's announcement regarding the closing of loans to seven major airlines, 68 it appears likely that the 2020 airline bailout package will have a greater overall impact on the airline industry than the 2001 package.
 The basic themes of the 2020 package are that (1) PPP loans are not the only aspects of the CARES Act that provide conditional grants-in-aid in the guise of loan forgiveness, and (2) Congress has the discretion to delegate to Treasury the determination of exactly how much of a particular bailout payment should be treated as a conditional grant and how much should be treated as a low-interest loan.